Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Farm Stands: Keremeos to Cawston, BC

-Keremeos Farm Stands: Starting from the West, moving East – Bypass Area
+Starting from the West, moving East – Keremeos Bypass Area and Highway 3A

 Bears Fruit Stand – 991 Keremeos Bypass Road, Keremeos